damienmcgrath/house/front.md

 - Stonework feature
 - Shape of doorframe
 - glass panels around the door
+- we love this style of hall door but not sure if it will fit in with the overall style of house (do these doors only work with older style houses?)

 ## Example 5
 ![House 4](images/front/4.jpeg "House 4")